Mikoyan MiG-31 Foxhound: The Supersonic Russian Interceptor

 mikoyan-mig-31e

 The MiG-31M is another upgraded version, featuring an advanced cockpit layout with cathode ray tube (CRT) displays and enhanced missile capabilities.
+This variant improves upon the original design by offering greater situational awareness and firepower.

-The MiG-31BM is a high-speed, multifunctional, long-range fighter capable of targeting both aerial and ground threats.
 This version is equipped with cutting-edge avionics, hands-on-throttle-and-stick (HOTAS) controls, liquid-crystal multifunction displays, an advanced onboard computer, digital data links, and a phased array radar system.

 The MiG-31BM can intercept up to 24 targets simultaneously, making it a formidable presence in combat scenarios.